 When your Boxer is led outside with an outer layer of protection, and realizes that the cold air is not biting at him, he will be more prone to actually enjoy being outside, exploring around a bit and relieving himself.

-You may also want to consider doggie boots.
-Again, these are not just a way of "dressing up a dog".
+2) Protect the paws.
 A dog's paw is made of skin.
 While it is thick skin, it is still skin.
 It is a very huge misconception that a dog's paw can handle any surfaces.
 When it's really cold out, the ground is even colder than the air.
 And this will be transferred to a puppy or dog's paws.
 It can end up really chilling a dog.